The Crow: Salvation: Plot

-From a clue left by Walsh, Alex deduces that the 'king' was still alive.
-He heads to the police station to kill Book, but, without his powers he is stabbed by Book and dies from his wounds.
-In his agony, Alex begins to believe he caused Lauren´s death accepting his demise.
-Book brings Alex's body to a room where Erin is tied with her mouth stitched shut and the body of Walsh is shown hanged and missing an arm.
-Erin manages to drop Lauren´s locket and the Crow drops it next to Alex, being a promise of love and truth.
-It revives Alex, allowing him to set Erin Free and kill both Madden and the secretary while Book runs after Erin.
-Alex catches up with them and exposes Book´s arm, showing the actual scar Alex saw during his execution.
+From Walsh's dying clue, Alex deduces that the "King" is Book.
+He heads to the police station to save Erin and kill Book, but without his powers, he is stabbed by Book and dies from his wounds.
+In agony, Book taunts Alex into believing that he killed Lauren, making the latter accept his demise.
+Book, Madden, and the secretary bring Alex's body to a room where Erin is tied with her mouth stitched shut and the body of Walsh hanging and missing an arm, revealing him to be the owner of the dismembered arm that Alex saw at the Key Club.
+Erin manages to pass Lauren's locket to the Crow, who drops it next to Alex, being a promise of love and truth.
+It revives Alex, restoring his powers and allowing him to set Erin free and kill both Madden and the secretary, while Book runs after Erin after she escapes and unstitches her mouth.
+Alex catches up with them and exposes Book's arm, showing the actual zig-zag scar Alex saw during the attack the night of Lauren's murder, therefore revealing Book as the mastermind who ultimately ordered the murders of Lauren and Thomas, as well as Alex's setup.

-Alex and Erin take Book to the electric chair and execute him to the point to cremating him in the chair.
-Alex´s soul is finally released to reunite with Lauren and Erin keeps Lauren´s necklace with her.
+Alex and Erin take Book to the electric chair and electrocute him to the point of cremation.
+Alex's soul is finally released to reunite with Lauren and Erin keeps Lauren's necklace with her.